 What is payroll giving?

-If you pay tax through Pay As You Earn (‘PAYE’), 'payroll giving' is a way of making regular gifts to UK charities.
+If you pay tax through Pay As You Earn (PAYE), payroll giving is a way of making regular gifts to UK charities.
 It allows you to authorise your employer to make the donation from your pay.
 The scheme may be called payroll giving, Give As You Earn or workplace giving.

 Your employer takes off the gift payments before working out and deducting your tax, so you get relief on your donation immediately at your highest rate of tax.